10 of the Most Beautiful Buildings in Morocco to Add to Your Itinerary

 Grand Mosque, Chefchaouen

-Over the centuries, the mosque has undergone several restorations and is most notable for its octagonal minaret and distinctive red-tiled roof, making it instantly recognisable amidst Chefchaouen’s blue-hued buildings.
+Over the centuries, the mosque has undergone several restorations and is most notable for its octagonal minaret and distinctive red-tiled roof - this makes it instantly recognisable amidst Chefchaouen’s blue-hued buildings.
 With its hypostyle layout featuring eight parallel aisles divided by rows of horseshoe arches, the unadorned interior stands in contrast to the elaborately decorated exterior entrance.

-While the Grand Mosque is closed to non-Muslims, you can admire its octagonal minaret from various points through Chefchaouen.
-Take note of the three tiers, each of which features blind arches, with the highest also decorated with square panels filled with zellije tiles
+While the Grand Mosque is closed to non-Muslims, you can admire its octagonal minaret from various points through Chefchaouen or get a close-up view from the steps at its base.
+Take note of the three tiers, each of which features blind arches, with the highest also decorated with square panels filled with zellije tiles.

 To learn more about visiting the "Blue Pearl" of Morocco, including things to do and the best places to stay, check out my Ultimate Travel Guide to Chefchaouen.